pietro-fantini/macro-mcp/README.md

 5. Your MCP server will be available at: `https://your-project.vercel.app`

+### ⚠️ CRITICAL: Disable Vercel Authentication

+**Your MCP server will NOT work if Vercel Authentication (Deployment Protection) is enabled.**

+MCP clients need to access the OAuth metadata endpoint (`/.well-known/oauth-protected-resource`) without authentication.
+If Vercel Authentication is blocking it, Claude/Cursor will not prompt users to authenticate.

+**Steps to disable:**
+1. Go to your Vercel dashboard
+2. Navigate to your project → Settings → Deployment Protection
+3. **Disable** "Vercel Authentication"
+4. Save changes

+For more details, see [DISABLE_VERCEL_AUTH.md](./DISABLE_VERCEL_AUTH.md).

+**Note:** Your data is still protected by Supabase OAuth + RLS.
+Vercel Authentication is redundant and breaks the OAuth flow.

 ## Authentication Setup

 **This server requires OAuth authentication for meal tracking features.**